isomorphic-git/isomorphic-git/README.md

-Each command is available as its own file, so hopefully with a bit of finagling you will be able to import individual commands if you only need a few and can benefit from tree-shaking.
+Each command is available as its own file, so hopefully with a bit of finagling you will be able to import individual commands if you only need a few and are willint to sacrifice the fluent API in order to optimize your bundle size.

 ### Managers